Mosagallu

 The Telugu version of the film was released on 19 March 2021 along with its dubbed versions in Hindi, Tamil and Kannada as Anu and Arjun, and in Malayalam as Arjun and Anu.
-Mosagallu movie which opened with decent numbers at the box-office turned out into an average movie with closing collections of around total worldwide collections is Rs 27.37cr share and Rs 38cr gross.
+Mosagallu was a box-office bomb.

 Plot

 Based on a true series of incidents that shook the Indian IT industry and conned $380 million (2,800 crores), the film is about cultural clashes — between generations, between east and west, and between rich and poor.
 A call center scam in India rips off millions of dollars of US taxpayers' money.

-Born into a poor family, Anu and Arjun played by Kajal Aggarwal and Vishnu Manchu sketches out a plan for easy money.
-A group of youngsters team up and set up a call center and loots millions of dollars from the US tax payers.
-An upright cop Aajit Kumar Singh played by Bollywood actor Suniel Shetty takes the charge to nab them.
+Born into a poor family, Anu (Kajal Aggarwal) and Arjun (Vishnu Manchu) sketch out a plan for easy money, aided by their friend Sid (Naveen Chandra).
+They team up with a rich man Vijay (Navdeep), set up a call center, and loot millions of dollars from US taxpayers.
+An upright cop, Aajit Kumar Singh (Suniel Shetty), takes charge to nab them.
 After several failed attempts, he finally bursts the scam and unfolds the mysterious gang behind this scam.